No of visitors who read this post: 311

 Hy guys, I want to make a boot disk in my Red Hat Linux.
 For this I log in first as root.
-Then I input a disk in my floopy drive and use [root@localhost~]# uname-r commend.
+Then I input a disk in my floppy drive and use [root@localhost~]# uname-r commend.
 But it does not show me anything.
 What is the problem?
 How can I solve this?

-Hi Paul, your command is not right.
+Your command is not right.
 Actually you can make Grub Boot Loader, Lilo Boot Loader or simple operating system boot disk.
 I think you are trying to last one.
 You need to mkbootdisk command for create boot floppy from running system.

 This command will work for Red Hat or RHEL or Fedora Linux.
 This boot disk look like a root file system on the device suggested /etc/fstab.
 Now please follow as below.